OpenTOPAS/OpenTOPAS-MeshGeom/README.md

 ```

 # Scoring
-A specific class of scorer is needed for MRCP phantoms by specifying (*Quantity="TsMRCPScorer"*).
+A specific class of scorer is needed for MRCP phantoms by specifying (*Quantity="TsTetGeom"*).
 By default, dose to water is computed, but other material can be used to calculate the dose by using the parameter *Material*.
 For each organ involved it is necessary to add a new scorer, specifying the list parameter *Organ=1 "Name"*, where *Name* should be one (or more) of the materials listed in the .material file of the MRCP phantom, e.g., "Liver" or "Stomach_contents".
 This will restrict the dose considered only to the organ(s) of interest.